Possibly the second record west of the Continental Divide, the first being http://n2t.net/ark:/65665/39d93e4e8-a728-44d6-b31e-86529dc0e56e

 Very large eyes almost like Ditrichocorycaeus aucklandicus.

-Spotted riding a lobate ctenophore (possibly Bolinopsis or Mnemiopsis sp. ).
+Spotted on a lobate ctenophore (possibly Bolinopsis or Mnemiopsis sp. ).

 A small unidentified copepod approx 0.7mm long in surface plankton haul off Tiritiri Matangi Island.